kinoman400/kilo-test/README.md

 #### Development installation

-Copy .env to .env.local and update it
+Copy .env to .env.local and configure it
 ``
 cp .env .env.local
 ``